5 Reasons Not To Read the New CREEM Magazine

 2. You think print is dead

-Wrong again, pal.
-A good print rag is simply undeniable.
+Wrong again.
+A good print rag is undeniable.

-Each issue is an immersive and highly-collectible experience that you’ll be coming back to for years.
-But it won’t be available on newsstands.
+Each quarterly issue is an immersive and highly-collectible experience that you’ll be coming back to for years.
+But it’s not available on newsstands.
 Get it here or not at all.
-Subscribe to collect every issue at a price less than the cost of a year of streaming low quality audio files you don’t even own.

 3. You love reading press releases copied and pasted by an unpaid intern

 In a world of sanitized music coverage, the CREEM voice stands alone: impeccable music taste, a wicked sense of humor, and a low tolerance for bullshit.
-You won’t find us writing a blog post every time Dave Grohl sneezes.
+Don’t read another dumb internet listicle.
+Read CREEM instead.

 4. You prefer rock magazines that put celebrity pop stars and reality TV personalities on the cover

 CREEM is America’s Only Rock ‘n’ Roll Magazine.
-We cover all genres and eras of the music that melts your face, rattles the system, and gets you laid.
+We cover all genres and eras of the music that melts your face and gets you laid.
 It won’t be all guitars all the time, but there will be a lot of guitars.

 This isn’t a lazy nostalgia play.
 Sure, you’ll see some familiar faces, but we’re also here to champion new discoveries and everything in between.
-This is big tent rock ‘n’ roll.
-Everyone is welcome.
+It’s big tent rock ‘n’ roll, and everyone is welcome.

 5. You take this shit way too seriously